 Experiment 626 from Lilo & Stitch

-In the early 2000s Disney made a few animated films that have never gotten the acclaim they deserved.
-Most people point to Emperor’s New Groove as a truly underrated gem of a cartoon feature, but I still think Lilo & Stitch isn’t given its due by movie lovers.
-Experiment 626 is a hot tempered little fuzzy ball of destructiveness.
-Stitch is a showcase of how thoughtful Disney is in the creation of its best characters.
-Wild and destructive, with alien extras like 4 arms means boys will think he’s cool.
+Named Stitch, the creature is a showcase of how thoughtful Disney is in the creation of its best characters.
+Wild and destructive, with alien extras like 4 arms, means boys will think he’s cool.
 But then he ends up being a creature full of heart and dedication to those who love him.
 Like Lilo in the movie, little girls also can’t resist the cuddly charms of the former miscreant.
 There’s no denying the schmaltz, but you can’t help but love the little guy.
-To this day if I utter the phrase “Ohana means family” in my house it’s guaranteed that tears will flow.
+To this day if I utter the phrase “Ohana means family” in my house, it’s guaranteed that tears will flow.